Table of Contents

 Best type of Lion’s Mane to buy

-MindLab Pro with Lion's ManeLion’s Mane Mushroom can be found in some of higher quality pre-formulated nootropic stacks.
-For example, Mind Lab Pro® contains 11 brain enhancing nootropic compounds including Lion’s Mane with the full fruit spectrum including hericenones and erinacines.
+Lion’s Mane Mushroom can be found in some of the higher-quality pre-formulated nootropic stacks.
+For example, Click for Mind Lab Pro® contains 11 brain-enhancing nootropic compounds, including Lion’s Mane with the full fruit spectrum, including hericenones and erinacines.

 But when it comes to mushrooms, saying that one is “more potent” than another is just too simplified to be true.
-This is as much an art as it is science.
+This is as much an art as it is a science.

 Types of Lion’s Mane available:

-• Plain Lion’s Mane: Pure, powdered mushroom.
-Often freeze-dried, and the cheapest form available.
-Can be added to water, juice or smoothies.
+- Plain Lion’s Mane: Pure, powdered mushroom.
+Often freeze-dried and the cheapest form available.
+Can be added to water, juice, or smoothies.

-• Lion’s Mane Extracts: A more potent form of mushroom.
+- Lion’s Mane Extracts: A more potent form of mushroom.
 Often presented as 14:1 or 10:1 extracts (14 pounds or 10 pounds reduced to 1 pound of extract).

-If you want a standalone Lion’s Mane Extract, I recommend Real Mushrooms organic Lion’s Mane Extract
+If you want a standalone Lion’s Mane Extract, I recommend Real Mushrooms’ organic Lion’s Mane Extract

-• Standardized Lion’s Mane: Processed to provide exact levels of active ingredients.
+- Standardized Lion’s Mane: Processed to provide exact levels of active ingredients.
 You can get Lion’s Mane standardized to 30% and 50% polysaccharides (including the active secondary metabolites hericenones and erinacines).

-• Lion’s Mane tea: Since this is a popular mushroom in the kitchen, the taste is acceptable.
-But it’s hard to get a handle on how much actual active ingredient you’re getting.
+- Lion’s Mane tea: Since this mushroom is popular in the kitchen, the taste is acceptable.
+But it’s hard to get a handle on how much of the active ingredient you’re actually getting.

-• Amycenone®/PLM-Fraction: This “branded” product is standardized to Hericenones 0.5%, Amyloban 6%.
+- Amycenone®/PLM-Fraction: This “branded” product is standardized to 0.5% Hericenones and 6% Amyloban.
 It seems to target a lesser-known Lion’s Mane active ingredient–Amyloban–which is positioned as a mushroom compound that fights beta-amyloid proteins.
-Originating in Japan, it is extremely expensive, and may be found in a supplement called Amyloban®3399.
+Originating in Japan, it is extremely expensive and may be found in a supplement called Amyloban®3399.

 And if you decide to pick your own, before consuming any wild mushroom, make sure that it is accurately identified.
 Mushroom poisoning is a real problem if you pick the wrong one.